-With local institutions setting a foundation for this neighborhood’s resurgence, Portland’s Division and Clinton streets are lively places to gather with friends and make new ones.
-Saddle up and pedal down to this bike-friendly area, where they live life in the slow lane.
+With beloved restaurants, arcade bars and institutions establishing the neighborhood’s resurgence, Portland’s Division and Clinton streets are lively places to gather with friends (and make new ones).

 Fun and games